Transformative Education Begins with You

 Fisher Fellows work as employees of a specific KIPP region during their fellowship year.

 Attendance is a mandatory and crucial part of the Fisher Fellowship, and all Fisher Fellows are required to attend the full session.

-During Institute, Fisher Fellows live and work together in dormitory-style housing.
+During Summer Institute, Fisher Fellows live and work together in dormitory-style housing.
 Housing and meals are paid for by the KIPP Foundation.

 Because of the demanding schedule of Summer Institute and the need to collaborate with other participants and faculty, all Fisher Fellows are required to live in the housing provided for the duration of Summer Institute.